End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Experiments

 The temporal module consists of six encoder layers and six decoder layers.
 Each encoder layer includes temporal self-attention to model historical dependencies, followed by two-stage spatial cross-attention to fuse multimodal spatial features.
 The decoder adopts a dual-attention structure and supports 900 learnable object queries.
 The BEV feature map is configured to a resolution of $200\times200$ with 256 channels.

-A unified multi-task head performs 3D object detection and online tracking, employing a Hungarian assigner for bipartite matching.
-Focal Loss is used for classification, and L1 loss for bounding-box regression.
+A unified multitask head performs 3-D object detection and online tracking, and a HungarianAssigner3DTrack-based matcher is applied for bipartite matching within the ClipMatcher framework.
+The final training objective is defined as:

+where $L_{\mathrm{cls}}$ is the Focal Loss used for classification and $L_{\mathrm{bbox}}$ is the L1 loss used for 3-D bounding-box regression.
+Following the final training configuration, we set $\lambda_{\mathrm{cls}}=2.0$ and $\lambda_{\mathrm{bbox}}=0.25$, with Focal Loss parameters $\gamma=2.0$ and $\alpha=0.25$.
+Tracking is trained jointly through sequence-level matching and track-query propagation rather than through an additional standalone identity loss term.
 The tracker incorporates both semantic consistency and geometric association.
-Supported categories include car, pedestrian, motorcycle, and bicycle.

 Each input sequence contains five frames, with the first four serving as historical context.
-Training uses the AdamW optimizer with a learning rate of $2\times10^{-4}$ and weight decay 0.01.
+The AdamW optimizer with a learning rate of $2\times10^{-4}$ and a weight decay of 0.01 is used for training.
 A cosine annealing schedule with 500 warm-up iterations, 10 epochs, and gradient clipping (norm 35) is applied.
 During inference, the model outputs both detection and tracking predictions in a single forward pass.